Alanis Tips

 Long-Tail Cast-On

 I like using the thumb method of this cast-on.
-I have a video tutorial below!
+For a tutorial of this method, check out my video below!

 Icord Edging